martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 already connected, it MAY check whether the TLS certificate provided contains the new origin as well, and if so, reuse the connection.

-If the TLS certificate does not contain the new origin, but the server has advertised support for HTTP-layer certificates (see {{setting}}), it MAY send a `CERTIFICATE_NEEDED` frame on the stream it will use to make the request.
+If the TLS certificate does not contain the new origin, but the server has claimed support for that origin (with an ORIGIN frame, see [I-D.ietf-httpbis-origin-frame]) and advertised support for HTTP-layer certificates (see {{setting}}), it MAY send a `CERTIFICATE_NEEDED` frame on the stream it will use to make the request.
 (If the request parameters have not already been made available using a `CERTIFICATE_REQUEST` frame, the client will need to send the `CERTIFICATE_REQUEST` in order to generate the `CERTIFICATE_NEEDED` frame.)
 The stream represents a pending request to that origin which is blocked until a valid certificate is processed.

 The request is blocked until the server has responded with a `USE_CERTIFICATE` frame pointing to a certificate for that origin.
 If